pranav1414/Predictive-accident-Mapping-/README.md

 ✅ Delivery of intuitive dashboards using Power BI and Tableau

-🧠 Technologies & Tools Used
+🧠 Technologies & Tools Used:
 Category	Technologies Used
 ETL	Talend Open Studio for data extraction, transformation, and loading Data Analysis	Python (pandas, ydata_profiling)